Yellow Shaman Conception of Dark and Intermediate world

 Some modern Shamans of Central Asian nations such as Mongolia, Tuva, and Buriad still practice such burial customs.
 Confirmation of this was the burial ceremony carried out by Buriad Shamans in the Ulan-Ude on the edge of Lake Baikal in June 1996, during an international symposium on “Shamanism of Central Asia: Philosophy, History, and study of the Religion”.
 Besides, even today many Mongols will say of one who is recently deceased, “He died and soared up to Heaven“, which also indicates that the resting place of the spirits is considered to be Heaven.

 However, in regard to Yellow shamans, there is not even a word in their invocations concerning the dark or intermediate world.
-Perhaps this means but under the influence of Buddhism, the significance of the resting place of spirits declined or became confused.
+Perhaps this means that under the influence of Buddhism, the significance of the resting place of spirits declined or became confused.
 Nevertheless, some studies suggest that its philosophy had exactly fitted in with this kind of conception.
 In this regard Ch.Dalai wrote, “There exists an unknown world between the Middle and Lower ones”.
 Similarly, H.Buyanbat considered, “This unknown space between Middle and Lower ones is the intermediate realm.
 A spirit of the dead, which does not yet have a human form for reincarnation realm is the place of the wandering spirits”.

 However, Mr.Yonsog explained that “From the Shaman standpoint, the Spirit of a dead man goes away to the Underworld of the Upper, Middle and Lower worlds as a whole.
 So this Lower or Underworld is the Darkness”.